 A Culture of SafetyEach staff will complete a series of about 5 online training courses that address some of the most helpful topics for camp counselors to feel confident in before campers arrive.
 The online training is coupled with an additional 12 days of face-to-face training for the entire summer team.
 We adhere to strict policies including:

 The Rule of ThreeAll of our staff are trained to never be alone with a camper in a private place.
 While one-on-one conversations are an important part of our ministry, they should always be done in public places with other people around.
 Our campus is designed with this in mind, providing ample locations for private conversations in plain site.

-Two Up, One DownStaff are encouraged to hold others responsible for abiding by these rules.
-They are specifically encouraged to actively ensure that their supervisors (2 levels up) and their direct reports (one level down) are creating this culture of safety.
+All Up, All DownStaff are encouraged to hold others responsible for abiding by these rules.
+They are specifically encouraged to actively ensure that their supervisors and their direct reports are creating this culture of safety.
 All suspicious behavior is expected to be addressed immediately.
 This ensures that all staff, including directors, are monitored consistently.

 Incident ReportsStaff fill out Incident Reports as needed regarding anything that appears out of the ordinary.
 This could include an argument, a crying child, or simply a situation that made the staffer uncomfortable.
 These reports are reviewed by the majority of the leadership team when received, and are also logged to investigate trends in our culture.

 Staff are also trained on appropriate and inappropriate physical and verbal interactions, as well as acceptable contact with campers outside of camp.
 We also train and prepare our staff on how to report abuse of any kind.